 2. Holy Lamb Organics

 A close second, Holy Lamb Organics is a small, family-owned manufacturer employing rural workers.
 Operating out of a historic building in Washington state and guided by permaculture principles, Holy Lamb pillows use no synthetic materials.
 They source all materials domestically — primarily from other small businesses in the Western U.S. Holy Lamb Organics is committed to a zero-waste manufacturing process.
 They meet the Global Organic Textile Standard (GOTS) for all textiles and are a Green America Certified Business.
 Their cotton is IOAS certified organic, their latex is FSC certified, their wool growers follow Eco Wool guidelines, and their wool is certified organic.

-Like Naturepedic, Plushbeds offers a variety of pillows made from natural materials, including wool and natural latex.
-They also offer a pillow filled with a blend of down and feathers, although they do not provide information about the source of this fill, which may involve animal suffering.
-Their wool is not certified, but it originates in the U.S. And the company is transparent about their suppliers’ wool-growing practices.
-Plushbeds would improve in our rankings by sharing more materials sourcing information.
-Plushbeds manages a scholarship program and supports the Autism Society.
+With nearly as many certifications as Naturepedic, PlushBeds offers a variety of pillows made from natural materials, including wool and natural latex.
+The latex used to make their pillows is GOLS and USDA certified organic; their cotton and wool is GOTS and USDA certified organic.
+All of their wool originates in the U.S. and the company is transparent about their suppliers’ wool-growing practices.
+They also offer a pillow filled with a blend of down and feathers, although they do not provide information about the source of this fill.
+PlushBeds manages a scholarship program and supports the Autism Society.

 5. White Lotus

 White Lotus also offers a wide variety of pillows made from natural materials, including buckwheat hulls, which are not available elsewhere on this list.
 They also make a wool pillow, and one that blends wool with buckwheat hulls.
 All their pillows have an organic cotton cover.
 Their wool is not certified, but their website does link to their wool providers, who generally follow Eco Wool practices.